singh1114/pythonprogramming/_posts/2020-10-30-python-getting-started.md

 Due to this reason, Python is very easy to debug things on production as compared to languages like Java.

-I have already shared a post to explain more on this point: [https://mytechdevice.com/java-vs-python-compiled-or-interpreted/](https://mytechdevice.com/java-vs-python-compiled-or-interpreted/)
+I have already shared a post to explain more on this point: [Java VS Python](https://mytechdevice.com/java-vs-python-compiled-or-interpreted/)

 * Python is very interactive